vdaburon/JMReportCsvToHtml/README.md

-# Generating an HTML table from a csv file
+# Generating an HTML table from a csv file JMeter Report
 This program reads a csv file and generates an html table div block (not a complet html page)

 Reads a csv file and generates an html div block as an html table with an embedded stylesheet.